archivesspace/archivesspace/docs/user/archivesspace-plug-ins.md

 There are several limitations to adding reports to plug-ins, including that reports from plug-ins may only use the generic report template.
 ArchivesSpace only searches for report templates in the reports subdirectory of the ArchivesSpace base directory, not in plug-in directories.
 If you would like to implement a custom report with a custom template, consider adding the report to `archivesspace/reports/` instead of `archivesspace/plugins/[plugin-name]/backend/model/`.

+## Frontend Specific Hooks

+To make adding new records fields and sections to record forms a little eaiser via your plugin, the ArchivesSpace frontend provides a series of hooks via the `frontend/config/initializers/plugin.rb` module.
+These are as follows:

+* `Plugins.add_search_base_facets(*facets)` - add to the base facets list to include extra facets for all record searches and listing pages.

+* `Plugins.add_search_facets(jsonmodel_type, *facets)` - add facets for a particular JSONModel type to be included in searches and listing pages for that record type.

+* `Plugins.add_resolve_field(field_name)` - use this when you have added a new field/relationship and you need it to be resolved when the record is retrieved from the API.

+* `Plugins.register_edit_role_for_type(jsonmodel_type, role)` - when you add a new top level JSONModel, register it and its edit role so the listing view can determine if the "Edit" button can be displayed to the user.

+* `Plugins.register_note_types_handler(proc)` where proc handles parameters `jsonmodel_type, note_types, context` - allow a plugin to customize the note types shown for particular JSONModel type.
+For example, you can filter those that do not apply to your institution.

+* `Plugins.register_plugin_section(section)` - allows you define a template to be inserted as a section for a given JSONModel record.
+A section is a type of `Plugins::AbstractPluginSection` which defines the source `plugin`, section `name`, the `jsonmodel_types` for which the section should show and any `opts` required by the templates at the time of render.
+These new sections (readonly, edit and sidebar additions) are output as part of the `PluginHelper` render methods.

+  `Plugins::AbstractPluginSection` can be subclassed to allow flexible inclusion of arbitrary HTML.
+There are two examples provided with ArchivesSpace:

+  * `Plugins::PluginSubRecord` - uses the `shared/subrecord` partial to output a standard styled ArchivesSpace section. `opts` requires the jsonmodel field to be defined.

+  * `Plugins::PluginReadonlySearch` - uses the `search/embedded` partial to output a search listing as a section. `opts` requires the custom filter terms for this search to be defined.

 ## Further information